Oscar3140358874/Canadian-Retail-and-E-commerce-Analysis-Project/README.md

 ## Data Cleaning & Preparation

-Several data quality checks were performed before analysis.

 ### Missing Values

 Missing sales values were investigated by geography.

-The highest missing-value rates were concentrated in smaller regions such as:
+The highest missing-value rates were concentrated in smaller regions, including:

 - Nunavut
 - Northwest Territories